ASSOCIATION OF BEE PROFESSIONALS (ABP)

 c) Failure to comply with the criteria for membership of ABP; or

-d) Blacklisting by SANAS or the Dti; or
+d) Blacklisting by SANAS, IRBA, SAIPA or the dti; or

-e) For any other reason recognised by law.
+e) For any other reason recognized by law.

 9. CONFLICTS OF INTEREST

-9.2.
-Members must therefore not create any conflict of interest between their activities as verification agencies and any consultancy services they may directly or indirectly also
+Verification Professionals and any consultancy services they may directly or indirectly also provide.

 10. POWERS OF ABP